DenverArtMuseum/mayer-2023/content/bergh.md

 In contrast to some other museums, Cleveland’s collection is largely the result not of gifts, with obvious exceptions, but rather of purchases that were matters of curatorial discretion.
 In terms of its sources, the collection may be unusual in its midcentury dependence on a single dealer and the friendship to which that dependence owed.
 It also may be unusual in the involvement of so many women in its formation, Norweb first among them but also Bole, Ford, Humphreys, Ingalls, Rankin, Taft, and others.
 The motivations for their engagement with ancient American arts are not recorded but may have had to do, in part, with affordability, as Norweb once implied, and could also have had roots in the Euro-American tendency to affiliate women, as well as the racialized Other, with material that the West pejoratively classified as decorative arts, or crafts, including the elaborate ceramics, textiles, and personal ornaments of the Americas.[^58] It is hoped that the present volume, the first of its kind, will shed more light on these and other factors that have shaped US museum collections over the last century.

+## Addendum: Other Ohio Collections of Ancient American Art

+Among other collections in Ohio, the largest and finest is at the Dayton Art Institute.
+In round numbers, permanent holdings comprise 170 works of art that are supplemented by 120 objects on loan since 2000 from the foundation of the late Dayton philanthropists Harold W. and Mary Louise Shaw.
+The permanent collection, the result of gifts and purchases since the 1930s, incorporates a range of styles from both the Andes, including a rare Wari inlaid conch shell trumpet ([1970.32](https://daytonart.emuseum.com/objects/781/strombus-shell?ctx=1f55cca822ced08c62070fb3711085e6043e6dd6&idx=6)), and Mesoamerica, with strength in the Maya, notably a carved stone panel depicting an enthroned couple ([1970.37](https://daytonart.emuseum.com/objects/857/carved-panel-with-enthroned-nobles?ctx=b44f101b5aad2487644cee26b9de622a49d7c65a&idx=1)).
+The Shaw collection, which is said to have been assembled by the early 1970s, focuses first on Mesoamerica, again especially the Maya—another stone panel features a standing couple—followed by the Isthmian Region.[^59]

+In the late 1980s and early 1990s, Ashland University in Ashland, Ohio, accepted several ancient American donations that have not been described but are made up at least in part of Andean ceramics.
+Information about the Cincinnati Art Museum’s collection is likewise limited, but holdings seem to comprise about one hundred ancient Andean objects, one-third of them acquired in an early purchase, in 1883, and the rest by subsequent gifts.[^60] Most of the 150 ceramic works at the Columbus Museum of Art represent Mesoamerican styles, especially west Mexican, some purchased in the 1980s and earlier; among several gifts are fifty works from the collection of Eva Glimcher, cofounder with her son, Arne, of New York’s Pace Gallery.
+The styles of the seventy objects at Oberlin College’s Allen Memorial Art Museum range from Mexican to Peruvian; half, including many fragments, belong to a study collection.
+The Toledo Museum of Art’s principal ancient American holdings are some eighty ceramic vessels from Panama’s Chiriquí region; the majority were donated in 1907 and come from Yale University’s Peabody Museum, which deaccessioned them as duplicates, a common early practice.[^61] This summary omits Latin American ethnographic collections.

 {% backmatter %}